UmenoKoudai/Stickhuman-Run/Assets/Free Pixel Art Forest/readme.txt

+ Thank you for buy my Free Pixel Art Hill!

+ Feel free to send me messages or leave a comment if you have questions or need more info.

+ *Info

    Artwork created by Eder Muniz

-Free Pixel Art Forest
+   Pixel Art Infinite Runner Pack

    PNG, PSD Formats

-Thank you for buy my Fre Pixel Art Forest!
-Feel free to send me messages or leave a comment if you have questions or need more info.

- Contents
+ *Contents

    PNG Folder
    Contains all the layers ready to use in PNG Format

    PREVIEWS
-Flattened HD Res example PNG and gif files
+   Flattened HD Res example PNG.
    PSD
    Working Photoshop format files for editing.

-You may also like
-Another assets available in store

-Changelog:

-...